-Contact one of Bowel Cancer Australia's friendly nurse advisors
+Contact one of Bowel Cancer Australia's friendly Bowel Care Nurse

 If you believe you may be experiencing possible bowel cancer symptoms, you should seek advice from your GP and ask about further investigations.
 It is better to visit your GP early and be reassured and treated than to hope symptoms will disappear or get better.